By Amanda Padgett on | No Comments

-The world of studio lighting can be an exciting aspect of photography for some people, while others are slightly intimidated by what seems to be a never-ending stream of equipment and technical information.
-If you are someone who is curious about lighting, but you’re not sure where to start, this information will hopefully help you decide what type of lighting and equipment will work best for you.
+The world of studio lighting can be an exciting aspect of photography for some people, while others are intimidated by what seems to be a never-ending stream of equipment and technical information.
+If you are someone who is curious about studio lighting, but are not sure where to start, this information should help you decide what type of studio lighting and equipment will work best for you.

 Keep in mind, that the items recommended here are geared towards portrait photographers.
 If you shoot product or fashion photography, you may want to look into more advanced set-ups, depending on what your client needs.
-These suggestions are tailored to portrait photographers who are new to lighting.
+These suggestions are tailored to portrait photographers who are new to studio lights.

 Your DSLR has a component on top, called a hot shoe, where you can attach a flash that is purchased separately from your camera.
-While most DSLRs have a built-in flash that can work well in some situations, it is always great to have a separate flash.
+While most DSLRs have an on camera flash that can work well in some situations, it is always great to have a separate flash.

-There are a number of flash diffusers that range in price from just a few dollars to a couple of hundred.
-When you are purchasing a diffuser, just keep in mind a) how diffused do you want your light to be and b) how often will you use the diffuser.
+There are a number of flash diffusers that range in price from just a few dollars to a couple of hundred dollars.
+When you are purchasing a diffuser, just keep in mind:

 A great option is the Lightsphere Dome, by Gary Fong.
-It’s lightweight, and it has never fallen off of my flash (as some diffusers have a tendency to do!) and it fits both my Nikon and Canon flashes.
+The Lightsphere Dome is lightweight, and it has never fallen off of my flash (as some diffusers have a tendency to do!) and it fits both my Nikon and Canon flashes.
 It is just a great, multi-purpose diffuser.
-You can view all of their flash accessories here.
+You can view all of Gary Fong's flash accessories here.

 You can purchase stands to hold your reflector, or, if you have another person on-hand, you can have them assist you in holding and positioning the reflector.
 You will be amazed and how much they will increase the light on your subject by reflecting the available light.
 They also work extremely well to fill in the light behind your subject, or, if you are shooting outside and your subject is back-lit, positioning the reflector to face directly on your subject will bring out more detail on their face, without creating harsh, unnatural lighting.